BrioniCo/m_project1/README.md

 ## Site Structure

 NOHOME.ie website has three pages.
-The [home page](index.html) is the default loading page, the [listings](listings.html) and [about](about.html) pages are all accessible primarily from the navigation menu.
+The [Home page](index.html) is the default loading page, the [Listings](listings.html) and [About](about.html) pages are all accessible primarily from the navigation menu.
 The *Record* button on the homepage also takes you to the form on the *About* page.

 ![Record button link to About](documentation/home-record-button.png)